-The historic roots of the St. Peter Stiftskulinarum stretch back a long way into history.
-This location shrouded in legend is one of the oldest walls in Salzburg.
-Yes, even Faust is said to have visited the “Stiftskeller” (abbey cellar), as it was then known, in person.
+The historical roots of the St. Peter Stiftskulinarium go far back into history.
+The legendary location is the oldest restaurant in Europe and is one of the oldest walls in Salzburg.
+In fact, even Faust is said to have visited the “Stiftskeller” in person.

 The Stiftskulinarum is situated in the heart of Salzburg old town in the monastery complex of the Benedictine archabbey of St. Peter.
 In the year 803, the St. Peter “abbey cellar” was mentioned in the records for the first time by Alcuin of York, a courtier of Charlemagne.
 In the 11th century, the focus was on the wine trade: Leopold VI the Glorious took the monastery of St. Peter under his protection and permitted the export of 40 wagon loads of wine from Austria per year and made a promise.
 It was in 1517 that Abbot Wolfgang Walcher built a rock cellar with access to the abbey court.